robin-rpr/calos/doc/faq.rst

   fatal: $HOME not set
   error: build failed: RUN command exited with 128

-The reason this happens is that :code:`ch-image build` executes :code:`RUN` instructions with :code:`ch-run` options including the absence of :code:`--home`, under which the environment variable :code:`$HOME` is unset.
+The reason this happens is that :code:`clearly image build` executes :code:`RUN` instructions with :code:`clearly run` options including the absence of :code:`--home`, under which the environment variable :code:`$HOME` is unset.
 Thus, tools like Git that try to use it will fail.

 The reasoning for leaving the variable unset is that because Charliecloud runs unprivileged, it isn’t really meaningful for a container to have multiple users, and thus building images with things in the home directory is an antipattern.
-In fact, with :code:`--home` specified, :code:`ch-run` sets :code:`$HOME` to :code:`/home/$USER` and bind-mounts the user’s host home directory at that path.
+In fact, with :code:`--home` specified, :code:`clearly run` sets :code:`$HOME` to :code:`/home/$USER` and bind-mounts the user’s host home directory at that path.